DFE-Digital/register-trainee-teachers-prototype/app/views/_includes/guidance/checking-data.md

 ### How to check your trainee data in Register

-There are 3 ways to do this in Register and you can choose whichever one suits you.
+There are 2 ways to do this in Register and you can choose whichever one suits you.
 These are:

-* using the new ‘Reports’ section and exporting a CSV of your new trainees for the 2022 to 2023 academic year
-* exporting a CSV of your trainees in the ‘Registered trainees’ section
+* exporting a CSV of your trainees in the ‘Registered trainees’ section, using the ‘start year’ filter to select the current academic year
 * checking your trainees directly in the service one by one